roymacdonald/roymacdonald.github.io/_posts/2012-07-28-kinect_+_dslr_3d_printable_mount.md

  - projects
 tags: rgbd rgbdtoolkit
 thumb: /thumbs/kinectRGBD.jpg
+title: Kinect + DSLR 3D printable mount
 ---

-# Kinect + DSLR 3D printable mount

 This 3D printable piece is for putting together a DSLR camera and a Kinect and keep these aligned.
 I made it to use it with the RGBD Toolkit.
 Soon it became the official RGBD Toolkit 3D printable mount and remained as such for a long time until newer versions appeared.